The Fortunate Islands

 The Isles of Scilly is a wonderful holiday destination, but the islands are much more than a group of beautiful islands complete with glorious beaches, wonderful views, magnificent seascape and abundant wildlife.
 Scilly has bred vigorous, successful people throughout history from master mariners, flower growers and shipbuilders.
 Islands normally attract independent people and it will come as no surprise to discover that over one third of the working population is self-employed from farmers to fishermen, shopkeepers, guest house owners, boatmen, carpenters and carriers.
 Most of the work on the islands is centred on tourism, but the ancient industries - farming and fishing continue.

-In 1552, Thomas Godolphin became captain (or governor) of the Scilly Isles, and lessee under the Duchy of Cornwall.
-Later the Scilly islands were passed down to Sir Francis Godolphin later still the lease was renewed to Sir William Godolphin and then to Sidney Lord Godolphin.
+In 1552, Thomas Godolphin became captain (or governor) of the Isles of Scilly, and lessee under the Duchy of Cornwall.
+Later the Isles of Scilly were passed down to Sir Francis Godolphin later still the lease was renewed to Sir William Godolphin and then to Sidney Lord Godolphin.
 In 1834, Augustus John Smith acquired the lease on the Isles of Scilly from the Duchy of Cornwall and set about changing the islanders' way of life, expelling those who could not find a job locally and evicting some of the inhabitants of smaller islands, in a manner similar to that practised in the Scottish clearances.
-In 1855, he expelled the 10 inhabitants of Samson, in order to turn the island into a deer park (the deer did not like the habitat, and escaped).
+In 1855, he expelled the ten inhabitants of Samson, in order to turn the island into a deer park (the deer did not like the habitat, and escaped).
 Smith also had to promise to spend £5,000 building a new quay, and a further £3,400 on the parish church.
 He arrived on Scilly in 1834 as Lord Proprietor and embarked on a huge construction plan, building schools on most of the islands, offering employment and paying wages out of his own pocket.
 With no property on Scilly sufficiently large enough for his personal needs, Smith built Tresco Abbey as his private residence, overlooking two lakes in the grounds of the old St. Nicholas Priory.
 His son Thomas Algernon Smith-Dorrien-Smith took over as Governor in 1872 and then in 1918 his son Arthur Algernon Dorrien-Smith took over.
 In 1920 ownership reverted to the Duchy of Cornwall.

 Governors of Scilly